BitcoinMechanic/datum-setup-instructions/README.md

 **To access the dashboard head to the IP of the machine followed by :7152 or whatever port you set here.**

+`Enter API admin password (default: randomlygeneratedpass):`

+Set this to make protect sensitive parts of the GUI.

+`Allow API to modify config? (true/false) (default: false): `

+Set this if you'd like to mofidy your DATUM config from the GUI.
+(Will require the password).

 `Log to file? (true/false) (default: true): `
-`Enter log file path (default: /home/bitcoin/datum/logs/datum.log): ` `Enter log level (0-3) (default: 0): `
+`Enter log file path (default: /home/bitcoin/datum/logs/datum.log): ` `Enter log level (0-3) (default: 2): `

 DATUM is still in beta so all logging is appreciated in case bugs are found!
-(Log level 0 grabs the most possible, 3 the least).
+(Log level 0 grabs the most possible, 5 the fewest).

-`Enter pool host (default: datum-beta1.mine.ocean.xyz): `

-By default you will mine on OCEAN and split rewards with other OCEAN miners.
-If you do not wish to do this, remove what is written here.
-(Just put one space before pressing return).

-You can also replace this with any other DATUM supporting pool.
-At the time of writing, only OCEAN supports DATUM.

-`Enter pool port (default: 28915): `

-This is the port offered by OCEAN for miners using DATUM.
-It does not need to be removed if not wishing to split rewards on OCEAN and can just be left in all scenarios.

 `Pass workers to pool? (true/false) (default: true): `